Using SimFactory

 Cactus thorns often contain regression tests consisting of test parameter files and the resulting output, and Cactus has a mechanism for verifying that the output of the parameter files with the current version of the code matches the output stored in the thorn.
 SimFactory can run these tests, using a queuing system if necessary.
 To run the tests, you use the usual SimFactory commands for creating, submitting or running a simulation, but you do not need to specify a parameter file.
 Instead, you include the --testsuite option, and if you want to run specific tests, the --select-tests option.

-sim command_create-run mytests --testsuite --procs 2
+sim command_create-run mytests --testsuite --cores 2

 where “mytests” is the name of the simulation that will be created.